-“Woah, that we should imagine the pain of despicable work!
-Woah, that we should feel sympathy for god, and forgive him his mistakes!”
+“Whoa, that we should imagine the pain of despicable work!
+Whoa, that we should feel sympathy for god, and forgive him his mistakes!”

 “I forgive you, god, and all horrors you have wrought upon mankind!”

 “I forgive you, god, and all your errors!
 Be there endless mercy upon you!
 Greatest god: you have my forgiveness!”

 “No, NO!
 I love you god, for you are a perfect machine.
 All the horrors of this world are the manifest perfection of your design!
 Praise be to you, and to the horror of all your suffering!”